vnali/studio-plugin-docs/README.md

 - Easy search and filter for podcasts and episodes by various conditions for native fields.
   - Available Podcast conditions: author name, owner name, owner email, copyright, podcats being complete/explicit/complete/new.
   - Available Episode conditions: duration, season, type, number, and the episode being explicit/blocked.
-- You can import sample podcast categories quickly via (Import->Import Category). these samples can be imported only to empty sections/category groups.
+- You can import [sample podcast categories](https://podcasters.apple.com/support/1691-apple-podcasts-categories), quickly via (Import->Import Category). these samples can be imported only to empty sections/category groups.

 ## FAQ